 1. Add your domain

-4. We will then offer instructions for changing either your nameserver or MX records (depending on your answer to the website question).
+Follow the on-screen prompts.
+At the end, we will offer instructions for changing your DNS records.
 Since you won't be changing these records, scroll to the bottom and click Close and check it later.

 Fastmail will report the domain as Inactive.
 Since your domain isn't hosted with Fastmail and the DNS records do not point to Fastmail, this warning will remain.